marcriera/ddgo-scripts/README.md

 **Densha de GO!
 (PS1-PS2)**

 - **ZuikiToPS1-T1.gpc**: to connect a Zuiki Switch controller to a real PS1/PS2 (via adapter/PADEMU) or emulator.
+- **DGOC-44UToPS1-T1.gpc**: to connect a DGOC-44U controller or modded DdGO Plug and Play to a real PS1/PS2 (via adapter/PADEMU) or emulator.

 The **D-Pad** is mapped to the **left stick** and **X** is mapped to **L3** for use with [PS2 cheats](https://marcriera.github.io/ddgo-controller-docs/adapters/#playstation-2-cheat-codes-for-playstation-1-controllers).